Why Mamdani Should Oppose Kathy Hochul’s Protest Ban

 If passed, Hochul’s ban would enable pro-Israel agencies to recruit Americans into Israel’s settlement enterprise or sell properties on confiscated Palestinian land, without fear of disruption from people of conscience.
 No wonder, then, that civil rights groups condemned the move, stating that land sales, regardless of their location, constitute a “central component of the dispossession of Palestinians.”

-By framing criticism of Israel as indistinguishable from racially-motivated bias and antisemitism, supporters of Zionism like Hochul seek to weaponize civil rights law to suppress political dissent.
-And by conflating support for war crimes with the exercise of faith — despite growing divides among Jewish Americans over Israel — Zionist groups are seeking to further institutionalize the “Palestine exception” to local, state, and federal restrictions on Americans’ ability to participate in colonial violence abroad.
+By framing criticism of Israel as indistinguishable from racially motivated bias and antisemitism, supporters of Zionism like Hochul seek to weaponize civil rights law to suppress political dissent.
+And by conflating support for war crimes with the exercise of faith—despite growing divides among Jewish Americans over Israel—Zionist groups are seeking to further institutionalize the “Palestine exception” to local, state, and federal restrictions on Americans’ ability to participate in colonial violence abroad.

 While incidents such as the Kew Gardens protest are used to position Palestine activists as fringe extremists, opposition to US funding and military aid to Israel has become mainstream.
-Israel’s crimes against humanity in Gaza have alienated large swathes of the American public, spurring campaigns against local arms manufacturers, settlement-supporting nonprofits, and the government officials responsible for propping up US logistical, financial, and military support for Israel.
+Israel’s crimes against humanity in Gaza have alienated large swaths of the American public, spurring campaigns against local arms manufacturers, settlement-supporting nonprofits, and the government officials responsible for propping up US logistical, financial, and military support for Israel.

 The consequences of enabling Israel’s atrocities have become clear in the past two years.
 Emboldened by the genocidal rhetoric of government ministers like Bezalel Smotrich and Itamar Ben-Gvir, violence against Palestinians in the West Bank has skyrocketed.
 Since October 7, 2023, over 1,100 Palestinians in the West Bank have been killed in Israeli attacks, with an additional 20,000 arrested.
 Settler groups, often in collusion with military forces, terrorize Palestinian communities with assaults, arson, destruction of livestock and olive groves, and summary executions.
 The price of complicity with Israel’s apartheid regime is the “systematic asphyxiation” of the West Bank.

 In the wake of mass displacement and land seizures, Israel-affiliated nonprofits and real estate agencies in New York swoop in to auction off spots in settlements to the highest bidders at events such as the one that took place in Kew Gardens.
 This international, state-backed project of colonization warrants much greater scrutiny, media attention, and legal action.
 But the Democratic establishment in New York has largely failed to reflect the massive shift in the attitude of its base towards Israel.
-In doing so, they have ceded ground to right wing forces seeking to roll back fundamental protections for political organizing and dissent against US foreign and domestic policies.
+In doing so, they have ceded ground to right-wing forces seeking to roll back fundamental protections for political organizing and dissent against US foreign and domestic policies.

 Mamdani has walked a more delicate path than Hochul.
 In the aftermath of an earlier protest outside of the Park East Synagogue last November, a spokesperson for the then-mayor-elect stated that “every New Yorker should be free to enter a house of worship without intimidation, and that these sacred spaces should not be used to promote activities in violation of international law.”
 These two positions are both uncontroversial on their face.
 But they do not account for instances where a house of worship insists on promoting illegal activities for the benefit of what Mamdani himself has called a genocidal apartheid state.
 Whose rights should prevail in that instance?
 Mamdani hasn’t said.